 Following are some of the tips for resource forecasting in project management:

-5.1 Know the strengths and weakness of resources within your project
+Know the strengths and weaknesses of resources within your project

-5.2 Understand the skill requirements for your project to complete delivery:
+Understand the skill requirements for your project to complete delivery

-Project managers need to have a thorough understanding of the skill sets required to deliver the project within time and budget.
+Project managers must thoroughly understand the skill sets required to deliver the project within time and budget.
 Analyzing the deliverables at a granular level within the project plan helps determine the skills needed to complete every activity.
 Once the skills are predetermined, the resource manager starts planning the fulfillment.

-5.3 Analyze lesson learned from the success and failure of past deliverables:
+Analyze lessons learned from the success and failure of past deliverables

-Reviewing the past resource utilization trends, one can forecast which resource is crucial for the entire project lifecycle and who can join on an ad-hoc basis.
-Accordingly, project managers can factor in buffers for time lost while accommodating the ebbs and flows when a resource leaves.
+Reviewing past resource utilization trends, one can forecast which and what resource is crucial for the entire project lifecycle and who can join on an ad-hoc basis.
+Accordingly, project managers can factor in buffers for time lost while accommodating the ebbs and flow when a resource leaves.

-5.4 Build a direct communication channel with all the stakeholders:
+Build a direct communication channel with all the stakeholders

-Resource managers should consider new project demands as well as those that are getting over.
-It will help in forecasting and distributing rolled off resources on new projects for maintaining billability.
+Resource managers should consider new project demands and those that are getting over.
+It will help forecast and distribute rolled-off resources on new projects to maintain billability.
 Those not matching the skill sets to take up new assignments can be trained or provided shadowing opportunities and made billable.

-5.7 Plan to acquire or release resource as per delivery commitments in advance
+Plan to acquire or release resources as per delivery commitments in advance

 Project managers will encounter situations where resources are either acquired or released as per delivery commitments.
-Resource managers must have a contingency plan to duly fill the open positions and ensure billability of rolled off resources.
-It is also an opportunity to release some of the non-performers when their assignment is ending.
+Resource managers must have a contingency plan to duly fill the open positions and ensure the billability of rolled-off resources.
+It is also an opportunity to release some non-performers when their assignment ends.

-Remote working has become a new norm with the outbreak of COVID19, and many organizations have adopted this practice.
-It has become very convenient for the employees as most of their regular work, including meetings, can be done from their home’s comfort.
+Remote working has become a new norm with the outbreak of COVID-19, and many organizations have adopted this practice.
+It has become very convenient for the employees as most of their regular work, including meetings, can be done from their comfort zones.
 Some of the benefits are:-

 - Businesses do not need to invest in expensive office space